xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 While you can instantiate a matcher template with reference types, passing the parameters by pointer usually makes your code more readable.
-If, however, you still want to pass a parameter by reference, be aware that in the failure message generated by the matcher you will see the value of the referenced object but not its address.
+If, however, you still want to pass a parameter by reference, be aware that in the failure MpiMessage generated by the matcher you will see the value of the referenced object but not its address.